tox-dev/tox/docs/development.rst

 - First and foremost, the linters configured for the project must pass; this generally means following PEP-8 rules, as codified by: ``flake8``, ``black``, ``isort``, ``pyupgrade``.
+- The supported Python versions (and the code syntax to use) are listed in the ``setup.cfg`` file in the ``options/python_requires`` entry.
+However, there are some files that have to be kept compatible with Python 2.7 to allow and test for running Python 2 envs from tox.
+They are listed in ``.pre-commit-config.yaml`` under ``repo: https://github.com/asottile/pyupgrade`` under ``hooks/exclude``.
+  Please do not attempt to modernize them to Python 3.x.
 - Packaging options should be specified within ``setup.cfg``; ``setup.py`` is only kept for editable installs.
 - All code (tests too) must be type annotated as much as required by ``mypy``.
 - We use a line length of 120.